Outgoing president: Moncef Marzouki

-He is widely respected for his opposition to former president Ben Ali and is as a counterweight to the Islamist Ennahda party, which became the country's dominant political force in the elections of October 2011.
+He was widely respected for his opposition to President Ben Ali, and was initially seen as a counterweight to the Islamist Ennahda party, which became the country's dominant political force in the elections of October 2011.

 Interim Prime Minister: Mehdi Jomaa